 “But what about our behavior affecting Your Shalom,Your perfect peace?
 We may be perfect to You, but we also grieve You and make You cry.”

 “Yes, that is true.”
-He repositions a hind leg.
-“When you act outside of Love I break inside.”
+S/He repositions a hind leg.
+“When you act outside of Love I break and roar and curse.”

 “Love seems so subjective.
 How can we know for sure what is loving and what isn’t?
-Especially if the Bible makes so many conflicting statements on right and wrong?”
+Especially when religious texts makes so many conflicting statements on right and wrong?”

-“Well that’s why I gave you My Word, walking around, and I’ve put a little piece of Me inside each of you.
-You don’t get to assume or judge another’s Next Loving Step; you belong to you.
-Imagine what our world would resemble if each of you remembered your divinity, keeping a constant awareness of your Next Loving Step?!”
+“Well that’s why I’ve put a little piece of Me inside each of you.
+You don’t get to assume or judge another’s Next Loving Step.
+How could you intuit what I’ve done in another’s soul?
+Imagine what our world would resemble if each of you remembered your divinity, keeping a constant awareness of your own Next Loving Step?!”

 I gaze down at Nell slurping her bottle.